Heibert/Heibert/README.md

 - **Tienda-Laravel:** A PHP project
 - **Discography:** A simple CRUD made in Java
 - **Face-or-seal-JS:** A simple game about tossing a coin
+- **And much more:** But these are private for now, see next time for the updates

 ## ⚡ Fun fact:
 I'm part of the CodeHive Solutions organization.
 Our company is a technology-focused company looking for skilled Backend Developers for innovative solutions.